davidpagnon/Sports2D/README.md

 -----
 Compute joint and segment angles from csv position files.
 Automatically adjust angles when person switches to face the other way.
 Save a 2D csv angle file per person.
+These joint and segment angles can be plotted and processed with any spreadsheet software or programming language.
 Optionally filters results with Butterworth, gaussian, median, or loess filter.
 Optionally displays figures.